apache/incubator-myriad/docs/myriad-configuration.md

 # Properties for the Node Manager process that's launched by myriad as a result of 'flex up' REST call.
 nodemanager:
   jvmMaxMemoryMB: 1024  # Xmx for NM JVM process.
-  #Note both user and group must exist on all slaves.
   cpus: 0.2             # CPU needed by NM process.
   cgroups: false        # Whether NM should support CGroups.
 If set to 'true', myriad automatically
                         # configures yarn-site.xml to attach YARN's cgroups under Mesos' cgroup hierarchy.